Litchfield History Museum

 Walking Tour Map

 We have a walking tour map available for $2 that provides a self-guided tour of the historic district’s homes and businesses.
 Stop in and purchase one today!
-Or, download the free, digital version of the Walking Tour Brochure.
+Or, download the FREE, digital version of the Walking Tour Brochure.
 (PDF, 3MB)

 MUSEUMS FREE TO ALL!